mojaloop/ml-operator/README.md

 # ml-operator
-A Kubernetes operator for Mojaloop
+A Kubernetes operator for Mojaloop.

 ## Scope:

-To begin with, the Mojaloop-Operator handles only one feature: Alert Switch/Hub Operators about available security patches.
+As of v1.0, Mojaloop-Operator handles one feature: Alert Switch/Hub Operators about available security patches.

 ## Background